Lexicon: carve – Caspian

 case (-s), n.
 [ME cas < L. casu-s, fall, chance, occurrence, case.] (webplay: certain, comes, crown, fall, friend, last, supposition, unfurnished).

-3. Phrase.
-“In case”: in the event; for the contingency; if it should so happen.
+- Phrase.
+“In case”: perchance; in the event; for the contingency; to be ready if; if it should so happen.

 casement, n. [med.
 L. casamentum; in It. casamento, a building or house-frame.]

-Tabernacle; container; houseboat; large water craft; [fig.] frame; window sill; [kenning: floating casement] Noah's Ark (see Genesis 8); [historical] Dutton called Webster's 1828 dictionary “Noah's Ark” because it contained “unclean” Americanisms as well as standard British English.
+Tabernacle; container; houseboat; large water craft; [fig.] frame; window sill; [kenning “floating casement”] Noah's ark (see Genesis 8); [historical] Dutton called Webster's 1828 dictionary “Noah's Ark” because it contained “unclean” Americanisms as well as standard British English.

 Cashmere, proper adj. [see Cashmere, proper n.]